ihbrune/Anti-DoS-Valve/README.md

 **simulationMode**

 Since version 1.1.0 this option allows you to simulate the valves actions without actually blocking (or marking) any request.
 It is *false* by default.
 When set to *true* it still prints logging information and is thus allowing you to get a feeling for the impact of your settings.

+**httpStatusCode**

+Since version 1.4.1 this optional parameter defines the HTTP status code returned when a request is blocked in *blocking* mode.
+The default value is `429` (*Too Many Requests*, per RFC 6585).
+If you want to retain the legacy behavior from earlier versions, you can configure `httpStatusCode="403"` (*Forbidden*).
+Any valid HTTP status code between 100 and 599 can be specified.

 # Sample Configurations